 Jane’s Walk Calgary has been an initiative of Calgary Foundation since 2008, in partnership with Jane’s Walk International.

 Volunteer to lead a walk on the day of your choice.
-Read this overview to understand what’s involved and then contact us to talk about your walk idea.
+To understand what’s involved, check out our toolkit and then contact us to talk about your idea.

 We need volunteer photographers and hosts.
 Pick any of the walks that inspire you and contact us to offer your help.

-The full program of walks will be listed on this website.
+The full program of walks will be listed on this website starting in April.
 Find a walk or two that interest you, read the details provided in their listing, and simply show up.
 Jane’s Walks are free and no registration is required.